ShenZheng2000/Low_level_Vision_Metrics/README.md

 ```

 The calculation of UNIQUE score is more complicated.
-First, go to this [website](https://github.com/zwx8981/UNIQUE) and download the repository and the weights according to the instructions.
+Please go to this [website](https://github.com/zwx8981/UNIQUE) and download the repository and the weights according to the instructions.

-TODO

 # Related Repository
 https://github.com/andrewekhalel/sewar